Zetosoft/dynacam/README.md

 The Dynamic lighting camera system adds dynamic lighting and full camera tracking to your game using normal maps and light objects

+Dynamic Lights + Camera
+Feel that your game needs to expand beyond the screen limits?
+Want to add dynamic lighting effects to your game?
+This is the plugin for you.

 ### Notes

 - **dynacam.*** can only track *lightObject* type objects